mcroteau/Exodus/README.md

  Thou shall not lie does not work!
 Im not lying

  ### Thou shall forward masculinity
- Assault charge is decreases sperm count by 60%, I'm not lying
+ An assault charge decreases sperm count by at least 140%, I'm not lying

  ### Thou shall dote